anu-wandb/w-b-nvidia-isaac-lab-vla/README.md

 Each trial:
 1. Fine-tunes GR00T N1.6-3B with LoRA (PEFT) for memory efficiency during training
-2. Saves fully merged weight checkpoints (not adapter-only) — the eval pod can load these directly without needing the base model
+2. Saves fully merged weight checkpoints (not adapter-only) — this ensures the eval pod can load each checkpoint directly via `Gr00tPolicy` without needing to download the 15 GB base model separately
 3. Logs training loss to W&B
 4. Uploads the best checkpoint as artifact `groot-bc-g1-trial`